mediaverse-land/rna/README.md

 ## Application setup

 Mediaverse mobile application is developed under React native Expo managed workflow system.
-To start develop the app, run
+To start develop the app, follow the bellow steps.

 The first step to running mediaverse locally is downloading node_modules dependencies by running: